 The best time to visit Amsterdam for sightseeing would be the shoulder seasons of spring and autumn.
 Early spring is likely to still be a bit chilly at times, as will the late autumn, but you’ll benefit from the less busy conditions – no lines at main attractions and cheaper airfare and hotel rooms.

 Winter is, of course, also a great option for sightseeing without the crowds.
 It will require some heavier clothing to keep the chill at bay, and careful planning to squeeze it all in with limited daylight hours, but you’ll be assured a much more laidback experience.
+It might make taking some of the day trips from Amsterdam a little harder due to the shorter days too.

 Best Time for Smoking Weed